 \begin{thRemark}[operations with simplicial sets] Many operations one normally does with plain sets can be lifted to simplicial sets by just applying them \enquote{dimensionwise}.
 For instance, for two simplicial subsets $U,V$ of the same simplicial set, one can define $U \intersect V$ by $(U\intersect V)_n \defeq U_n \intersect V_n$ for all $n\in\N$ and restriction on morphisms.
 In particular the expression \enquote{smallest simplicial subset with some property} can be made precise by taking intersections as usual.

-The formal reason why this works, is the fact that limits and colimits in a functor category (like $\sSet$) are just computed \enquote{pointwise} if they exist in the target category.
-Taking intersection is a pullback in~$\Set$, for example. \end{thRemark} With this remark in mind, we can now introduce some of the most important simplicial sets:
+The formal reason why this works, is the fact that limits and colimits in a functor category are just computed \enquote{pointwise} if they exist in the target category.
+Taking intersection is a pullback of sets, for example. \end{thRemark} With \cref{rem:SmallestSimplicialSet} in mind, we can now introduce some fundamental simplicial sets: